carlosz44/wa-messages/README.md

 To learn more, take a look at the following resources:

-- [Twilio Node Helper](https://www.twilio.com/docs/libraries/node) - documentation abouth the NodeJS helper library.
+- [Twilio Node Helper](https://www.twilio.com/docs/libraries/node) - documentation about the NodeJS helper library.
 - [Getting started with Node.js](https://nodejs.org/en/docs/guides/getting-started-guide/).